top of page

 The rear passenger window – line up the bottom corner with the front or rear of the car you are pulled up against to make sure you have cleared it safely.

-At this point start reversing back with just the bite point, your right foot should hover over the brake pedal, as you start to move keep the car at no more than 2mph and begin to apply a full lock to the left until your car is diagonal to the kerb at about a 40-45 degree angle.
 Observe around you again and respond to any situation you may face.
 Tell the examiner if you see anything that you may need to respond to and how you plan to deal with it.
 Remember that the examiner can’t mind read so telling them that you are aware of an approaching vehicle or pedestrian is important as it will go in your favour.

-Now straighten up your steering by turning one and a half turns to the right whilst reversing slowly back (again about 2 mph) The car will be going back in a straight line at 45 degrees towards the curb.
-When you are a drain cover width away you need to apply a full lock quickly to the right to swing the front of the car in.
+When you are a drain cover width away you need to apply a another full turn quickly to the right to swing the front of the car in.
+On the VW ID3 it is when the yellow line in the paroing camera is just past the curb.
+If its touching the curb then you will hit it.
+If its too far away from the curb then you will finish too far away from the curb.
+If you think you are going to hit the curb get a full lock and you now have room for error.
 Look in your left mirror to see if you have judged this right and how close you are to the curb.
 You are expected to correct any mistakes before they happen eg- if you are going to hit the curb.

 When the car is almost straight you will need to turn once again to the left- one and a half revolutions until the car is straight.